chef/monitoring-integration-automate/prometheus/Prometheus-Dashboard-Setup-and-Configuration.md

 + Save the dashboard.

++ A json copy of this dashboard can be found [here](./dashboards/Chef%20Automate%20HA%20-%20Component%20Health-1688729683107.json).

++ Please make necessary job configuration changes to make this dashboard work your environment.

 ## Importing a Dashboard

 The prometheus community has contributed the various dashboards and the following dashboards may be configured to monitor Chef Automate HA implementation.